 Another sign of black mold is discoloration on walls, ceilings, and floors.
 Black mold can appear as black, green, or brown patches, and may be accompanied by a slimy or fuzzy texture.

 You can perform a visual inspection to identify the possibility of black mold in your house.
-Look for signs of discoloration, moisture, and water damage in areas such as bathrooms, basements, and kitchens.
+Look for signs of discoloration, moisture, and water damage in bathrooms, basements, and kitchens.

 In addition to visual inspection, it's important to know where to look for black mold in your home.
 Common areas where black mold may grow include areas with high humidity and moisture, such as bathrooms, kitchens, and laundry rooms.